-The mission of Woodinville High School's counseling team is to provide a comprehensive, developmental counseling program to meet the academic, personal/social, and college/career needs of all students.
+The mission of Woodinville High School's counseling team is to provide a comprehensive counseling program to meet the academic, social/emotional and college/career needs of all students.
 Counselors are student advocates who support students throughout their high school career and help students prepare for their post-secondary plans.
 Counselors help students maximize their academic achievement while acknowledging every student's individual needs.

-1. COUNSELING SERVICES
+1. Counseling Services

-- Provide individual and group counseling to students as we support their academic, personal and social needs. - Collaborate with students, parents, teachers and administrators with the intention to empower students to make informed decisions about their academic success. - Monitor and support students meeting their graduation requirements. - Support students as they complete their High School and Beyond Plan. - Provide consultation for college and career exploration and applications. - Explore and connect students and families to community resources.
+- Provide individual counseling to students as we support their academic, personal and social needs. - Collaborate with students, parents, teachers and administrators with the intention to empower students to make informed decisions about their academic success. - Monitor students' academic progress, provide interventions for students receiving D/F grades. - Monitor and support students meeting their graduation requirements. - Support students as they complete their High School and Beyond Plan. - Provide consultation for college and career exploration and applications. - Explore and connect students and families to community resources.